Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 #### Machine Learning

-- Pattern recognition: An ML model could analyze the timing and frequency of button presses to predict user intent or mood.
+- An ML model could analyze the timing and frequency of button presses to predict user intent or mood.
-- Adaptive response: The system could learn from user interactions over time to optimize the range of pulse rates for better user experience.
+- A system could learn from user interactions over time to optimize the range of pulse rates for better user experience.
-- Anomaly detection: ML algorithms could identify unusual patterns of button presses that might indicate a malfunction or unauthorized use.
+- ML algorithms could identify unusual patterns of button presses that might indicate a malfunction or unauthorized use.

 #### Larger Ecosystem

-- Smart home integration: The button and LED could be part of a wider home automation system, where the pulse rate indicates the status of various home systems.
+- The button and LED could be part of a wider home automation system, where the pulse rate indicates the status of various home systems.
-- Data collection: Button press patterns could be logged and analyzed to gain insights into user behavior or device usage over time.
+- Button press patterns could be logged and analyzed to gain insights into user behavior or device usage over time.
-- Remote control: The button and LED could be connected to a network, allowing remote triggering or monitoring of the pulse rate.
+- The button and LED could be connected to a network, allowing remote triggering or monitoring of the pulse rate.
-- Multi-device coordination: Multiple button-LED pairs could work together in a coordinated system, creating more complex interaction patterns or information displays.
+- Multiple button-LED pairs could work together in a coordinated system, creating more complex interaction patterns or information displays.

 -----------------------

 ### Project 2: FSR -> LED color

 #### Diagrammatic Analysis of a Microelectronics Project 2

+From my understanding of the project, the sensor takes input in numbers more than just binary, this is because as the pressure chnages with hand movements the resistance changes and it computes a value that is transmitted to the photon device and sent to the LED with some computation on numbers to be showed in R,G,B and it can be randomized even more.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="50%" alt="Button Setup" src="assets/fsr_to_ledcolor.png">